David Myles (musician): Musical career

 In the same year, Nova Scotia rapper Classified featured Myles on the song "The Day Doesn't Die" from his album Handshakes and Middle Fingers.
 Although he was left uncredited in some cases, this song gained him more exposure in the hip-hop world as well as a larger fan base.

 In 2013, Myles and Classified reunited for the single "Inner Ninja" from the album Classified.
-The single went triple platinum in Canada and won a Juno Award, and is the biggest-selling rap single in Canadian history.
+The single went triple platinum in Canada and won a Juno Award.

 Also in 2013, Myles released the double album In the Nighttime, on which he gave each of his two separate performing personas (mellow and jazz-influenced on the one hand, beat-oriented and pop-influenced on the other) its own disc of music.

 In 2014, Myles was a 'Featured Musician' on the YouTube channel of The Great Canadian Journey, a cross-country project that highlights local musicians, print artists, and culture.
 Also in 2014, Myles was nominated for six East Coast Music Awards (see "Awards and Achievements," below).

 In the fall of 2014, Myles released a Christmas album entitled It's Christmas.
 The idea of the album suggested itself in part because of Myles' annual "Singing For Supper" tour in Eastern Canada every December, which raises money and donates food for those in need.
 The concerts take place in a variety of shopping malls in New Brunswick.
 A portion of the sales of the It's Christmas album continues to be donated to food banks where the album is for sale.

 On October 4, 2014, Myles began hosting The East Coast Music Hour with David Myles on Saturday mornings, a new performance program in Atlantic Canada that blended two regional music programs - Atlantic Airwaves that aired in the Maritimes and The Performance Hour that was broadcast in Newfoundland and Labrador.

 In January 2015, Myles was named Touring Artist of the Year at the CAPACOA (Canadian Arts Presenting Association) Awards for the 2013–14 season.